FateEvent/enter-the-matrix/README.md

 The same had to be done for `Matrix<f32>`.

-#### Trait Bounds
+##### Trait Bounds

-Trait bounds directly inserted in between angle brackets after `impl` specify constraints on the type parameters for the entire implementation block.
+Trait bounds directly inserted in between angle brackets after the `impl` keyword specify constraints on the type parameters for the entire implementation block.
 These bounds apply globally to all functions and associated items within the implementation.
 For example:

 ```rust